Missouri Option Program

 A minimum of 15 hours of academic instruction per week will be provided.
 Students must also be enrolled in other school supervised instructional activities (career education courses, elective classes, work experience, etc.) that lead to student's classification by the district as a full-time student.
 The school district/eligible agency should provide a level and quality of education that ensures the integrity of the Missouri Option Program and locally issued High School diploma.

 School districts may have additional requirements when issuing a regular high school diploma that is consistent with what is required of all students.
-They must take the required EOC's and MAP tests appropriate for their age/grade level.
-They must take a course in government and the functions of government and pass the required tests related to the U.S. and Missouri Constitutions.
+Missouri Option students must take the required EOC's and MAP tests appropriate for their age/grade level.
+State law also requires that all graduate candidates take a course in government and the functions of government and pass the required tests related to the U.S. and Missouri Constitutions.
 Participants must also complete a half unit course in Personal Finance and Health.
 In addition, they must participate in appropriate substantive counseling and life-skills training that will assist them with job-readiness, financial management and independent living skills.

-If a student takes the GED, what documentation will the district receive from the state verifying the students results?
+If a student takes the HiSET, what documentation will the district receive from the state verifying the students results?

-The GED Tests are designed to measure the major academic skills and knowledge associated with a high school program of study.
-Students enrolled in the Missouri Option Program take (and pass) the GED Tests to demonstrate and document the attainment of high school-level skills.
-The GED score report is one of the academic components required for the awarding of a high school diploma by the local district, and as such, is placed in the student's permanent record.
+The HiSET Tests are designed to measure the major academic skills and knowledge associated with a high school program of study.
+Students enrolled in the Missouri Option Program take (and pass) the HiSET Tests to demonstrate and document the attainment of high school-level skills.
+The HiSET Score Report is one of the academic components required for the awarding of a high school diploma by the local district, and as such, is placed in the student's permanent record.
 Since the purpose of the Missouri Option Program is to qualify the student for a high school diploma, the scores are only valid in that context.

 What happens if a student fails to complete the Missouri Option Program?

-Should a student fail to complete other program requirements even if they have achieved a passing score, they will receive neither a high school diploma nor a certificate of High School Equivalence.
+Should a student fail to complete other program requirements, even if they have achieved a passing score, they will receive neither a high school diploma nor a certificate of High School Equivalence.
 Their status will revert to that of a high school dropout.
-The student would have to take the GED Test as a dropout to be eligible to earn a GED certificate.
+The student would have to take the HiSET Test as a dropout to be eligible to earn a High School Equivalency Certificate.

 What are some common misconceptions about the Missouri Option Program?